 When I discovered the thrills of baking, chocolate chip cookies were amongst the first things I tried.
 And I tried a lot of them.
 Let’s just say that they were versatile in their functions ranging from being a frisbee substitute to bird food.

 The chocolate chip recipe I used in the past is lovely and wonderfully crispy around the edges, but a tad greasy.
-While the NYTimes one’s just way too frou frou: I want a cookie, and I want it right now.
-I’m really not going to wait for my cookie dough to rest in the refrigerator for a day (or three!).
+The NYTimes one entrails just way too much of a wait.
+I want a cookie, and I want it right now.
 Just to make sure I wasn’t missing out on anything, I tried the recipe, and I think I’m okay with sticking to simpler recipes like this one.
 Although, I do enjoy the tip from NYT about sprinkling some sea salt on the cookie right before baking.
 It pleasantly cuts the sweetness.

 This chocolate chip cookie recipe is the famous Nestle Toll House cookie recipe that came with a strong endorsement from a friend.
 And when I looked up the ingredients, it turned out to be very similar to the chocolate chip cookie recipe I’ve been using; difference being that I used baking powder instead of baking soda and made tiny variations in measurements.